KBurbank/Quarto-Exam-Class/README.md

 Additionally, the extension provides two question types beyond those provided by the `examclass` package: a true/false question, and a multiple choice question with the answers in two columns.
 See the [question_types.qmd](question_types.qmd) file for more information.

+Finally, the extension will automatically enclose a document in a `questions` environment if it doesn't contain one already.
+This allows you to save individual questions as separate files which can be rendered individually or included in a larger exam.

 ## Installing